stevencombs/retrocombs.github.io/_posts/2016/2016-08-07-mac-to-chip-serial-connection.md

 Success!
 The C.H.I.P. will remember the Wi-Fi connection even after a reboot.

 Now determine the C.H.I.P.
 IP address so you can untether the C.H.I.P. from the Mac and make a remote connection via SSH.

+> **TIP** After I wrote this post, I discovered a visual way to configure the Wi-Fi network.
+Issue the `nmtui` command and you will see a terminal “blue-box” that will guide you through this process using a terminal dialog box.
+Pretty slick.

 # Determine IP Address
 To determine the C.H.I.P.
 IP address, use the command below: